imec-idlab/whisper-repository/README.md

-# whisper-repository
+# Whisper-repository
-Collection of software used for implementing the Whisper
+Collection of software used for implementing Whisper